Encyclopædia Iranica

 Boris I. Marshak

-(Sogd.
-Pancyknδ), a Sogdian city, the ruins of which are located in the southern periphery of the present-day city of Panjakent in western Tajikistan.
-The systematic archeological excavations show that this city, situated on the rim of a high terrace overlooking a fertile, well-irrigated valley, was founded in the 5th century C.E. and was inhabited until the 770s.
+Sogdian city, the ruins of which are located south of present-day Panjakent in western Tajikistan.
+Archeological excavations show that this city, situated on the rim of a high terrace overlooking a well irrigated valley, was founded in the 5th century C.E. and was inhabited until the 770s.

 Willem Floor